Mohanlal: Early years (1978–1985)

 Mohanlal made his acting debut in 1978 with the film Thiranottam, which was produced and made by Mohanlal and his friends—Maniyanpilla Raju, Suresh Kumar, Unni, Priyadarshan, Ravi Kumar and a few others.
 Mohanlal played Kuttappan, a mentally disabled servant.
 Due to some issues with censorship, the film was not released on time.
 It took 25 years to release the film.

 In 1980, Mohanlal was cast in the lead antagonist role in Manjil Virinja Pookkal – the directorial debut of Fazil.
 The film became a major success.
 Mohanlal's friends had sent his application in response to an advertisement released by Navodaya Studio.
 He auditioned for the role in front of a panel that included professional directors.
 Displeased with his appearance, two of them gave him poor marks, but Fazil and Jijo Appachan gave him 90 and 95 marks out of 100.
 In an interview with Reader's Digest in 2004, Mohanlal said that his looks as a young man might have fit the villain's image.
+His acclaimed negative roles include Sandhyakku Virinja Poovu and Kuyiline Thedi.

-By 1983, Mohanlal was credited in more than 25 feature films, most of them had him playing negative (villain) roles.
+By 1983, Mohanlal was credited in more than 25 feature films, most of them had him playing negative roles.
 Films such as Ente Mohangal Poovaninju, Iniyengilum, Visa, Attakkalasham, Kaliyil Alpam Karyam, Ente Mamattukkuttiyammakku, Engane Nee Marakkum, Unaroo and Sreekrishna Parunthu changed his image.
 Through Sasikumar's Ivide Thudangunnu, he became a successful hero with a "good heart".
 Mohanlal played his first comic lead role in an ensemble cast in the 1984 comedy Poochakkoru Mookkuthi, directed by Priyadarshan, as a young man in love with a girl whom he mistakenly believes to be rich.
 It also marked the beginning of the Mohanlal-Priyadarshan duo, who as of 2016, have worked together in 44 films.

 In 1985, he recorded a song for the film Onnanam Kunnil Oradi Kunnil.
 Uyarangalil, Nokketha Doorathu Kannum Nattu, Boeing Boeing and Aram + Aram = Kinnaram were some of his films in this period.